sveetch/django-palette/README.rst

 A Django app to build a palette with named color from given source.

-It's a mixin of Django for backend part and Vue.js for frontend part.
+It's a mixin of Django for backend and Vue.js for frontend.

 Explanations
 ============